sensu/sensu-docs/content/sensu-go/6.5/web-ui/view-manage-resources.md

 {{< figure src="/images/execute-subscriptions.png" alt="Execute Check dialog window for executing a check on demand from the web UI" link="/images/execute-subscriptions.png" target="_blank" >}}

-## View resource data
+## View resource data in the web UI

-To view the JSON definition for any event, entity, or other configuration resource directly in the web UI:
+You can view the JSON definition for any event or entity and the JSON or YAML definition for any configuration resource directly in the web UI.

+### View resource data for an event or entity

+To view the JSON definition for any event or entity in the web UI:

 1. Open the individual resource page.
 2. Click the kebab icon in the top-right of the page: ![kebab icon](/images/web-ui-kebab-icon.png)